What We Offer

 The DC Plan provides a cash accumulation and investment account to help prepare for long-term financial needs, to which ADB contributes on the part of staff salary above the threshold, if any.
 The investment account can be kept up to ten years after leaving ADB for distribution of benefits for staff with less than 5 years of service, or up to ten years after their normal retirement age for staff with more than 5 years of service.
 Staff may make voluntary contributions through salary deduction and ADB matches a part of these additional voluntary contributions.
 Staff may also make a lump sum contribution of retirement funds with previous employers into the DC Plan.

 Other benefits for international staff - In addition to the benefits listed above (health and medical, life and disability, leave, benefits for contingent events, and retirement benefits), international staff may also be provided the following expatriate benefits if they meet the eligibility criteria for the particular benefit.

 - Relocation assistance - We provide travel and shipping allowances to international staff joining ADB from outside the duty station location to assist with their relocation expenses.
 We also assist staff in obtaining the necessary visas.

 - Installation allowance - We provide staff with an installation allowance to defray other costs associated with relocation.

-- Rental allowance - We provide rental allowance/assistance to help international staff meet the cost of renting an accommodation.
+- Rental allowance - We provide rental allowance/assistance to help international staff defray the cost of renting accommodation.
 Rental allowance will not be provided to a staff if he/she or his/her spouse/domestic partner owns property within a 50-km radius of the ADB office.

 - Home country travel and allowance - We provide home country travel annually to expatriate international staff and their eligible dependents.
 Dependent children who are receiving education travel are not eligible for home country travel benefits.